user-ferdous/responsive-bold-navigation/README.md

 # responsive-bold-navigation
   Add a cool and bold Responsive Menu in your WordPress site using Responsive Bold Navigation plugin.
 It supports Font Awesome Icons.

+*You can Download the plugin from WordPress Plugin Directory: https://wordpress.org/plugins/responsive-bold-navigation/*

 A simple and lightweight WordPress plugin based on the 3D Bold Navigation article by <a href="https://codyhouse.co/demo/3d-bold-navigation/index.html">Codyhouse</a>.